-Coronavirus: Delhi reports 12,527 new cases with low testing
+Coronavirus: Delhi reports 12,527 new cases with low testing, Mumbai has 5,956 fresh cases

 Delhi on Monday reported 12,527 new coronavirus cases and 24 deaths, a bulletin by the health department showed.
 The number of new cases was 31.4% fewer than Sunday’s count of 18,268 infections.